oopsmails/sandbox/ionic-plugins/README.md

 Use *fakeAsync* to simulate async, e.g, setTimeout call here, and use *tick(1500);* to wait the *setTimeout(..., 1000)* from *ionic-plugins\src\app\pages\loader\loader.page.ts*

+## Ionic Tutorial #8 - Login Page #1 - Login form with Reactive forms

+10:45, using LoginForm in Login Page

 http://localhost:4200/